laasya2908/Fine-Tune-LLAMA2-with-LoRA-and-QLoRA/README.md

 - **Detailed Configuration**: Customize training parameters to suit your needs.
 - **End-to-End Pipeline**: Complete process from dataset loading to model training and inference.

-## Requirements

-- Python 3.8+
-- CUDA-enabled GPU for training

-## Contributions

-Contributions are welcome!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.